-At Bar Enoteca, the newest restaurant (opened this fall) by the popular Fine Dining Restaurant Group, you’ll find an extensive selection of wine, a full bar and Mediterranean-style small plates at a convenient ski-in, ski-out location.
-Enoteca’s menu is ideal for grabbing breakfast before tram laps, while the lunch and après menu boasts a delicious selection of small plates, great for sharing.
-Watch the staff prepare dishes from the open kitchen or follow the mountain activity through the large slope-side picture windows.
+At Bar Enoteca, the newest restaurant (opened last fall) by the popular Fine Dining Restaurant Group, you’ll find an extensive selection of wine, a full bar and Mediterranean-style plates at a convenient mountainside location.
+Enoteca’s menu boasts a delicious array of appetizers, shared plates, crudo and entrées, all alongside an inspired and unique wine selection.
+Watch the chefs prepare dishes from the open kitchen or follow the mountain activity through the large picture windows.
 The expansive bar area and high-top tables invite you to linger for as long as your time will allow.
-Don’t miss the daily crudo plates or the variety of fettunta (small toasts).
-Enoteca is the perfect spot to grab a glass of wine and a bite to eat and enjoy a meal with friends, or to meet new ones.
+Don’t miss the daily crudo plates featuring the freshest fish or the fantastic desserts.
+Enoteca is the perfect spot to grab a glass of wine and a bite to eat, and enjoy a meal with friends (or meet new ones!).

 Everyone loves a good story about following your dreams, so throw in some good ol’ fashioned barbecue and you have the story of Big Hole BBQ.
 What started out as an idea in a tiny shack in Driggs evolved into a successful (and delicious!) reality in Victor, Idaho.
 After nine years of serving up some of the best barbecue this side of the Mississippi, the team at Big Hole BBQ is proud to be sharing its passion with the Jackson community.
 With a menu for all ages, this family-owned restaurant serves food that will have you licking your fingers and asking for more.
 The dry-rubbed, smoked-to-perfection meats are just a portion of the mouthwatering options.
 Other specialties include fish tacos and mini sliders, served with your favorite barbecue accompaniments like mac and cheese, baked beans or slaw.
 Head in, take a seat and pair your meal with a specialty cocktail or one of the many local beers on tap.

 Don’t miss this decades-old Jackson favorite.
 The All-American Breakfast at Bubba’s is a must.
 Choose the homemade biscuits (made fresh every morning) and gravy, or the Mexican scramble with chorizo, eggs, beans and cheese.
-Bubba’s has lighter options like poached eggs with fresh fruit and premium dishes like breakfast potpie, too.
+Bubba’s has lighter options like poached eggs with fresh fruit and premium dishes like breakfast pot pie, too.
 For lunch, Bubba’s offers one of the freshest salad bars in town.
 The barbecue beef brisket lunch special is a favorite, served with garlic toast and a choice of two sides.
 Dinner specials are served starting after 5 p.m., with plenty of barbecue plates to choose from.
 Don’t miss out on the spareribs that are rubbed and slowly smoked every night.
-The Old West memorabilia sets the tone for a great barbecue experience.
+The Old West memorabilia sets the tone for a great barbecue experience, and outdoor seating is available during the summer.
 Don’t let the line outside scare you; it moves quickly.

-There’s no better way to end a day on the slopes than with the finest in alpine cuisine.
-And there’s no better place to find that than Copper Bar, where the tradition of continental fine dining is combined with a warm, cozy atmosphere.
-Here you will find gemütlichkeit — the state of good cheer created by a comfortable ambiance and a warm hospitality.
-Stop into the bar first for an aperitif next to the fire before taking a seat in the inviting dining room.
-The menu offers alpine classics, such as steak tartare, wiener schnitzel and, of course, apfel strudel, as well as new regionally inspired dishes like elk au poivre and trout almandine.
-Stop in for dinner at Copper Bar for delicious food, attentive service and the most authentic alpine ambiance in Jackson Hole.
+Finish your day in the Tetons at Copper Bar, where the tradition of continental fine dining is combined with a warm, cozy atmosphere.
+Here you will find gemütlichkeit — the state of good cheer created by a comfortable ambiance and warm hospitality.
+Whether taking in the mountain views on the deck, enjoying the comfort of the dining room or sitting inside the famous Copper Bar, you will find the perfect place for your dinner here.
+The menu offers alpine classics, such as steak tartare, wiener schnitzel and, of course, apfel strudel, as well as new regionally inspired dishes like elk au poivre and trout amandine.
+Stop into Copper Bar for delicious food, attentive service and the most authentic alpine ambiance in Jackson Hole.

-If you want great coffee, along with your breakfast or lunch, skip the chain restaurants and head to Cowboy Coffee Co.
+If you want great coffee along with your breakfast or lunch, skip the chain restaurants and head to Cowboy Coffee Co.
 This hip cafe roasts its own coffee beans and serves locally made pastries to go alongside.
-Voted The Best Coffee Shop In Wyoming by Business Insider Report in 2014, you can relax and enjoy a variety of coffee and espresso drinks, such as the Cowboy Cubano, while you watch the action on the Town Square.
-The breakfast sandwiches are always a hit, as are the lunchtime paninis and homemade soups and chili.
+Voted Gold for the Best Coffee Shop in Jackson three years in a row, Cowboy Coffee Co. makes it easy to relax and enjoy a variety of coffee and espresso drinks, such as the Cowboy Cubano, while you watch the action on the Town Square.
+The breakfast sandwiches are always a hit, as are the lunchtime paninis and homemade soups and bison chili.
 Gluten-free bread is always an option.
 The friendly staff will blend you a smoothie if you would rather just have a snack.
 Love the coffee?
-Buy a bag to-go on your way out the door.
-That is, if you can tear yourself away from the sofas and the free Wi-Fi.
-The shops in Gaslight Alley right next door are not to be missed, too.
+Buy a bag to go on your way out the door — that is, if you can tear yourself away from the sofas and the free Wi-Fi.
+Be sure to check out the artwork on the walls — it’s for sale, and changes monthly.

 All locals will tell you that Creekside is a classic favorite for sandwiches and sloshies.
 Touches like the bread, baked fresh in house, and freshly squeezed juices in the drinks make all the difference.
 But the real secret is how much more Creekside offers.
 In addition to a full deli counter and grocery, liquor store and supplies, Creekside offers a selection of homemade items for breakfast, lunch and takeout.
 Think homemade meatballs for sub sandwiches, breakfast croissant sandwiches and even a selection of fresh doughnuts.
 Fans flock to the deli on Fridays, where the enormous fish sandwich is a huge hit, and there are also lunch specials every day of the week.
 Early risers headed for an adventure love the early morning hours, making it convenient to grab an egg sandwich or satisfying breakfast burrito.
 Fans of a classic sandwich will be thrilled with the size, value and extensive options of ingredients.